Cavan GAA: County team

 Cavan is the most successful football county in the province of Ulster, having won the All-Ireland Senior Football Championship (SFC) five times, the Ulster Senior Football Championship (SFC) 40 times, and the National Football League once.

 In the 1933 All-Ireland SFC semi-final in Breffni Park, Cavan beat Kerry with a last minute goal from Vincent McGovern, ending their five-in-a-row bid.
 Cavan later defeated Galway by one point in the final to become the first Ulster county to win the Sam Maguire Cup.

 Two years later, Cavan defeated Kildare in the 1935 All-Ireland SFC final to win a second title in three years.

 Cavan reached 1947 All-Ireland Senior Football Championship Final after defeating Roscommon in the semi-final.
 The concluding game was played at the Polo Grounds in New York City, the only time the final was held outside of Ireland.
 Kerry scored two early goals, but Cavan settled and goals from Joe Stafford and Mick Higgins meant they led by a point at half-time.
 Peter Donohoe kicked eight points over the hour to seal a famous victory for Cavan on a scoreline of 2–11 to 2–7, to bring Sam Maguire to Cavan for a third time.

 Cavan followed this up with a one-point win over Mayo in 1948, to win back-to-back titles.
 The county reached its third successive final in 1949, but was denied a three-in-a-row by Meath, losing by four points.

 Cavan responded to that defeat by overcoming Meath after a replay in 1952 to win the county's fifth, and most recent, All-Ireland SFC title.
 It remains Cavan's latest appearance in an All-Ireland SFC final.

 Historically, Cavan have dominated the Ulster Senior Football Championship, winning a record forty titles, most recently in 2020.

 The county teams play home games at Kingspan Breffni, Cavan.
 2020 Ulster winning Captain and All-Star Raymond Galligan took over as senior football team manager following the resignation of Mickey Graham in 2023.

 Hurling

 Clubs

 The Cavan Senior Hurling Championship is an annual club competition between the top Cavan clubs.
-The winners of the Cavan Championship qualify to represent their county in the Ulster Senior Club Hurling Championship and in turn, go on to the All-Ireland Senior Club Hurling Championship.
-The current Cavan County Champions are East Cavan Gaels GAA, who won their first ever Senior title in 2024.
+The winners of the Cavan Championship qualify to represent their county in the Ulster Junior Club Hurling Championship and in turn, go on to the All-Ireland Junior Club Hurling Championship.
+The current Cavan County Champions are [Cootehill Celtic GAA].
 The first winners of the Cavan hurling championship were Belturbet in 1908.
 Mullahoran have won the most titles with a total of 26.